JackalLabs/canine-docs/docs/protocol/encryption.md

 ![Protocol Overview](/img/jkl_paper/enc2.png)

 After this, the protocol ends up with an encrypted key that only the user whose public key was used can decrypt.
 When looking to decrypt a file, the process is reversed and instead uses the user's private key to decrypt the symmetric key.
-Following the retrieval of the symmetric key, we can decrypt the file stored on the Storage-Providers, leaving us with the originaly uploaded file.
+Following the retrieval of the symmetric key, we can decrypt the file stored on the Storage-Providers, leaving us with the originally uploaded file.

 ![Protocol Overview](/img/jkl_paper/enc3.png)